 Partnerships

 There should already be a partnership agreement in place and the terms of such document must be considered carefully before drafting a Business LPA.
 This will ensure there is no conflict between the two documents.
-A well drafted partnership agreement should provide for incapacity of a Partner.
+A well-drafted partnership agreement should provide for the incapacity of a Partner.
 However, in the absence of clarity a Business LPA may be essential.

 Limited Companies